sarahcody/ME35-Final/README.md

 This GitHub repository hosts a comprehensive robotic arm control system that utilizes image processing techniques for object detection and localization.
 The system is designed to control a two-link robotic arm, interfacing with various hardware components such as servos, a stepper motor, and a suction device.
 The integration of computer vision allows the arm to interact with and manipulate objects based on real-time camera input.

+## Other Folders

+There are 2 other folders contained within this GitHub repository called "development_programs" and "setup_programs."
+Here is a short explanation of both:

+### 1. Development Programs

+This folder contains 3 files (ikrangetesting.py, servo_stepper_init.py, surgical_robot_hardcode.py).
+These were used in the beginning of our process to determine the robots limits, initlialize the stepper, and make sure it could hit hardcoded points using inverse kinematics.

+### 2. Setup Programs

+This folder contains 2 filels (cv_calibration.py, test_hardware.py).
+These were used before running the main code in order to make sure the camera was identifying the correct objects and that all motors and suction were properly plugged in.
+Use for debugging.

 ## Features

 ### 1. Inverse Kinematics (File: `inverse_kinematics.py`)